larry-lime/backend-fund-me-fcc/README.md

 # Ethereum Crowd Funding – Full Stack Solidity & JavaScript DApp

+⛔️ Project is DEPRICATED and no longer maintained ⛔️
 <!--Add blurb at the top-->
 <!--Add a demo video-->
 ## About The Project